 His most ardent supporters kept convincing themselves he was just “playing” the Democrats.
 That’s clearly not happening now.

-To their credit, some are calling out the mask as it slips.
+To their credit, some are calling out the slippage of the mask.

-But then there’s Sean Hannity, who used the accusation to accuse Democrats of flip-flopping…because of course he did.
+But then there’s Sean Hannity, who used the occasion to accuse Democrats of flip-flopping…because of course he did:

 Democrats Desperately FLIP-FLOPPING on Immigration

 Trump let you down bro.
 Embrace it.